THU5HAR/suno/DEPLOYMENT.md

 1. **Connect Repository to Vercel**
    - Go to https://vercel.com/new
-   - Import your GitHub repository: `THU5HAR/suno`
+   - Import your GitHub repository
    - Select the root directory: `playlist-studio-react`

 2. **Configure Build Settings**